Nikolaevsk, Alaska

+Census-designated place in Alaska, U.S.

 Nikolaevsk (Никола́евск) is a census-designated place (CDP) in Kenai Peninsula Borough in the U.S. state of Alaska.
 As of the 2020 census, the population of the CDP is 328, up from 318 in 2010.
-Nikolaevsk School serves school-age children from the area.

 History

 The town was settled by a group of Old Believers from Oregon around 1968, and remains a largely ethnic Russian town.
 The travels of the group from Russia, as well as the story of the founding of Nikolaevsk, is told in a 1972 article in National Geographic, a 2013 episode on the NatGeo channel called Russian Alaska, and a 2013 article in The Atlantic magazine.
 The town was founded by the five families of Russian Orthodox Old Believers from Siberia that left Russia after the Russian Revolution, and lived near Harbin, China, and São Paulo, Brazil, before going to the United States.
 Initially living in Woodburn, Oregon, the community later left for Alaska to find a more isolated location.
 Nikolaevsk was built from 1968 to 1970.

 The first church was built in 1983.
 The second church was constructed in 2014.

-In May 2023, it became known that the Old Believers community of Nikolaevsk, Alaska, consisting of fr.
-Nikola Yakunin, his son Deacon Vasily Yakunin and about 20 families decided to join the Russian Orthodox Church Outside of Russia (semi-autonomous part of Moscow Patriarchate) on the rights of the edinoverie.
-It was reported that the community was largely Americanized and it turned out to be problematic to pray in the already almost forgotten Church Slavonic language.
+In May 2023, it became known that the Old Believers community of Nikolaevsk, Alaska, consisting of Fr.
+Nikola Yakunin, his son Deacon Vasily Yakunin, and about 20 families decided to join the Russian Orthodox Church Outside of Russia (semi-autonomous part of Moscow Patriarchate) on the rights of the edinoverie.
+It was reported that the community was largely Americanized and was having problems praying in the already almost forgotten Church Slavonic language.